shikha-16/Women-in-Technology/README.md

 At [Girls Teaching Girls to Code (GTC)](https://www.girlsteachinggirlstocode.org/), we empower college girls pursuing Computer Science and Engineering to connect with local high school girls and inspire them through mentorship and applied projects.

 ### PyLadies
-[PyLadies](https://pyladies.com/)aims to provide a friendly support network for women and a bridge to the larger Python world.
+[PyLadies](https://pyladies.com/) aims to provide a friendly support network for women and a bridge to the larger Python world.
 Anyone with an interest in Python is encouraged to participate!

 ### Girls In Tech
 [Girls in Tech](https://girlsintech.org/) is a nonprofit organization dedicated to eliminating the gender gap in tech.